maxaudron/vapor-manager/README.md

   Useful for leagues which require you to log your telemetry.

-- Extra Laps: Adds x amount of laps of fuel ontop of the calculated amount. good for adding some extra fuel for warmup and cooldown lap.
+- Extra Laps: Adds x amount of laps of fuel ontop of the calculated amount. good for adding some extra fuel for formation and cooldown lap.